vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/09_LITERATURE_AND_SONG.md

 Pedda Tirumalacharya the son of Annamacharya translated into easy Telugu verses in dvipada metre the suprabhata and designated it as

 ** Sri Venkateswara Prabhata Stava."
 This is intended to awake the Lord in the morning and to receive the adoration of his devotees.
-The Lord is said to have lived in the reigns of the Vijayanagara king Krishnadevaraya, Achyuta- raya and Sadasiva Raya.
+The Lord is said to have lived in the reigns of the Vijayanagara king Krishnadevaraya, Achyutaraya and Sadasiva Raya.
 A peculiar and unique remark is made in this work that Krishnadevaraya did not evince any special favours towards the Lord but that Achyutaraya and Sadasivaraya patronised Him and granted Him villages etc.

 212